ilitygergo/thesis/README.md

 # Thesis

-In this project my task was to implement and compare 5 different thinning  algorithms on greyscale pictures, from academic papers.
+In this project, my task was to implement and compare 5 different thinning algorithms on greyscale pictures.
+These algorithms are a

 The
 *